 Before we start though, there are many countries and cultures that have a Thanksgiving holiday or celebrations based around giving thanks.
 And I do have some Thanksgiving trivia questions for other countries, but this page is mostly about Thanksgiving in America.

 We’ve also got printable PDF Thanksgiving trivia sheets.
 At the bottom of the page are separate PDFs for Thanksgiving trivia questions, answers, and one with both.
-So scroll on down if you are interested!

 If prefer videos instead of text, here is a video of our top 10 Thanksgiving trivia questions:

 1. What year was the celebration that is most commonly considered to be the first Thanksgiving?

 This is the celebration that people most often talk about when they are talking about the “first” Thanksgiving.
 But there are others that are claimed to be the first Thanksgiving.
 There was another celebration in Plymouth in 1623 and one in Boston in 1631 that people claim was the actual first Thanksgiving.
 In reality there were lots of Thanksgiving celebrations in North America before 1621 as well, because days of Thanksgiving were often celebrated after good events that were deemed to have the hand of God behind them.

 2. How long did the first Thanksgiving celebration last?

 It was celebrated much earlier than our current celebration, possibly in late September.
 There were about 50 European settlers and around 90 native Americans who attended the 3-day feast.

 3. When the religious group that would later be known as the Pilgrims left England to practice their religion freely, where did they go?